-Keep Both Hands on the Steering Wheel.
 In order to turn quickly, you must have a firm grip on the steering wheel with both hands.
 The best way to have both hands on the wheel, if there is an emergency, is to keep them there all the time.

-How to Turn Quickly and Safely.
+How to turn quickly and safely

 A quick turn can be made safely, if it's done the right way.
 Here are some points that safe drivers use:

-Do not apply the brake while you are turning.
+- Do not apply the brakes while you are turning.
 It's very easy to lock your wheels while turning.
-If that happens, you may skid out of control.

-Do not turn any more than needed to clear whatever is in your way.
-The more sharply you turn, the greater the chances of a skid or rollover.

-Be prepared to "countersteer," that is, to turn the wheel back in the other direction, once you've passed whatever was in your path.
+If that happens, you can skid out of control. - Do not turn any more than needed to clear whatever is in your way.
+The more sharply you turn, the greater the chances of a skid or rollover. - Be prepared to "countersteer," that is, to turn the wheel back in the other direction, once you've passed whatever was in your path.
 Unless you are prepared to countersteer, you won't be able to do it quickly enough.
 You should think of emergency steering and countersteering as two parts of one driving action.

-Where to Steer.
+Where to steer

 If an oncoming driver has drifted into your lane, a move to your right is best.
 If that driver realizes what has happened, the natural response will be to return to his or her own lane.